Enter Password

 Designing under operational constraints

-I reviewed the user flow and the initial designs with stakeholders including Operation Managers at Fanatics and Roadie’s Engineering team.
+I reviewed the initial designs with stakeholders including Operation Managers at Fanatics and Roadie’s Engineering team.

 • Adding secondary bin scan

-The Fanatics team needed confirmation that employees placed packages in the right bin.
-Given how quickly users move when sorting, such errors are bound to happen.
-To prevent missorts, I added a step where user needs to scan the bin after scanning the package.
+To prevent accidental missorts, the Fanatics operations team wanted a confirmation that user has placed the package in the right bin.
+As a result, I added a step where user needs to scan the bin after scanning the package.

 • Dropping the wave concept

 To allow warehouses to operate in waves (e.g. AM wave, PM wave), I designed an overview to select waves.
-This would keep information organized when waves overlap.
 However, in reality the warehouses did not operate in waves with shipments from waves rolled over into existing wave.

 • Supporting driver verification

-To prevent drivers from claiming bins and enforcing verification, I suggested that we use the driver Batch ID.
-Instead of revealing the bin number on the driver app, the warehouse user verifies the Batch ID provided by the driver and maps it to the corresponding bin number.
+To prevent drivers from claiming bins, I suggested that instead of revealing the bin number to the driver, the warehouse user verifies the Batch ID provided by the driver and maps it to the corresponding bin number.

 Final Designs